mgsm163/rtw88-openwrt/README.md

 ## How to Use
 ### Build the modules using the premade patch

-- Download the SDK for your device
+- Download the SDK for your device if you are following the official OpenWrt stable builds, like 23.05.5.
+Download the OpenWrt source code from git otherwise.
 - Update the package feeds: ./scripts/feeds update -a ; ./scripts/feeds install -a (see: https://openwrt.org/docs/guide-developer/toolchain/using_the_sdk for information on using the SDK)
 - Run make menuconfig.
 - Clone this repository in package/kernel/rtw88.
-- Compile the package: make package/rtw88-usb/compile
+- (For SDK) Compile the package: make package/rtw88-usb/compile

 The firmware package is named rtw88-firmware* and you can find it in the bin/packages/*architecture*/base/ directory.
 The kernel module package is named kmod-rtw88-usb_* and you can find it in the bin/target/*architecture*/*model*/packages/ directory.
 You can copy both packages to your device and install it using opkg install *package*.